National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ## Enclave Registration

-Due to the secure nature of the data that is available in the N3C Enclave, [registration ](https://labs.cd2h.org/registration/)is required.
+Due to the secure nature of the data that is available in the N3C Enclave, [registration](https://labs.cd2h.org/registration/)is required.
 Your institution or organization will need to have a Data Use Agreement (DUA) on record with NCATS - see [Data Use Agreements](#data-use-agreements) below for details.
 There are four options you can use to login and create an N3C Enclave account: InCommon, Login.gov, NIH login, or HHS login.
 (See the image below for a screenshot of the login menu.)

 Most US universities participate in the InCommon authentication network; registering through this route enables you to use your existing Single Sign On to authenticate into the Enclave.
 There is a link on the registration page that leads to a list of organizations that participate in InCommon.
-You can also see it [here](https://incommon.org/community-organizations/).
+You can also see it at <https://incommon.org/community-organizations/>.
 If your organization participates, you should use the InCommon option and your institution credentials.
 It can cause issues later if your institution does participate in InCommon, but you do not use this mechanism.